Zu-shi/StyleTransferBot/README.md

 ## How to Use (in Discord)
 `@styletransferbot help` lists the commands for the bot.

 To use the bot, first mention the bot however it is called in your server (default @styletransfer) and then type a sentence describing what you would like.
-Please order your sentence such that the object/subject of interest comes first, and the style comes later.
-Both the object/subject and style should be in parenthesis.
+Please order your sentence such that the object/subject of interest comes first, and the style comes later. **Both the subject and style should be in quotes (either single or double)**.

 Examples:
 - `@styletransferbot please paint me some "maple leaves" in the style of "starry night"`